mengyue-z/Project_Management_App/README.md

   ## Usage

   Sprinter is designed with you and your development sprints in mind.
 Use the app to add sprints, add employees and managers to sprints, and keep track of your progress and division of labor as your project progresses.

+  This is an app for admin only as of now so there's no signup function.

+  Please use the following username and password to login:
+  username: mengyue@gmail.com
+  password: 1234

   ## Contributing